QuantGov/documentation/docs/index.markdown

 All code for official QuantGov projects is hosted on the [QuantGov GitHub page](https://github.com/QuantGov).
 QuantGov currently maintains four repositories:

--   [QuantGov/corpus](https://github.com/QuantGov/corpus), which holds official QuantGov corpora
+-   [QuantGov/corpus](https://github.com/QuantGov/corpus), which holds official QuantGov corpora.
--   [QuantGov/estimator](https://github.com/QuantGov/estimator), which holds official QuantGov estimators
+-   [QuantGov/estimator](https://github.com/QuantGov/estimator), which holds official QuantGov estimators.
--   [QuantGov/project](https://github.com/QuantGov/project), which holds official QuantGov projects
+-   [QuantGov/project](https://github.com/QuantGov/project), which holds official QuantGov projects.
--   [QuantGov/documentation](https://github.com/QuantGov/documentation), which holds this documentation
+-   [QuantGov/documentation](https://github.com/QuantGov/documentation), which holds this documentation.

 ## QuantGov Data

 Published Datasets using the QuantGov framework include:

--   [RegData](http://regdata.org/data) : A dataset quantifying federal regulation in the United States from 1975-2014, and classifying regulations using the North American Industry Classification System
+-   [RegData](http://regdata.org/data) : A dataset quantifying federal regulation in the United States from 1975-2014, and classifying regulations using the North American Industry Classification System.

 If you have a published dataset that uses QuantGov that you would like us to add to this list, please contact us [here](mailto:osherouse@mercatus.gmu.edu).